openshift/windows-machine-config-operator/docs/vsphere_ci/README.md

 subsequent VM cloning.

 The above golden image name is the one we use in the Machine Set's `providerSpec.template`.
-The following steps need to be executed from the bastion host or any instance that has access to the vSphere environment.
+The following steps need to be executed with a sshuttle opened to the vSphere bastion host.

 ## Installing Packer

-In case of our vSphere environment, we need to install Packer 1.6.6 on the bastion host.
+Install Packer 1.8.3 on the host where you will be building image.
 The installation steps are:

 - Download [Packer](https://www.packer.io/downloads)
-    - `curl -o packer.zip https://releases.hashicorp.com/packer/1.6.6/packer_1.6.6_linux_amd64.zip`
+    - `curl -o packer.zip https://releases.hashicorp.com/packer/1.8.3/packer_1.8.3_linux_amd64.zip`
 - Unzip using zip utility on the host
     - `gunzip -S .zip packer.zip`
 - Add execution permission to the Packer binary